Kreuzzeitung: National Socialist period

 After numerous changes in the editorial staff and its leadership, the remaining subscribers of the newspaper knew by the summer of 1937 that the Kreuzzeitung's days were numbered.
 Until then the National Socialists had shown a certain consideration for the old-style conservative readers of the paper that was so rich in tradition.
 On 29 August 1937 the grace period ended.
 The front page read: "As of today we have taken over the Kreuzzeitung.”
 Joseph Goebbels had appointed Erich Schwarzer, a staunch National Socialist, as the new editor-in-chief and integrated the Kreuzzeitung, along with other bourgeois conservative media, into the German Publishers.
 Until that time the editors of the Kreuzzeitung had still provided some reports thoroughly worth reading such as those by Hans Georg von Studnitz, who during a six-month stay in India in 1937 interviewed Gandhi and Nehru, among others.
 Some of the old members of the editorial staff reacted to the new tone set by Erich Schwarzer by resigning, others by a kind of ‘work to rule’.

 The last editor-in-chief, Eugen Mündler, was named in May 1938.
 The Kreuzzeitung – or what was left of it – appeared under his direction with text from the Berliner Tageblatt.
 Readers received the last issue of the Kreuzzeitung on 31 January 1939.
-After 91 years, a piece of German press history had ended.